John's Scottish History Pages

 18/8/2022

-Though people have been writing about the Battle of Stirling Bridge for centuries, few have paid much attentioin to to the landcapes - and many make wild assumptions about them.
+Though people have been writing about the Battle of Stirling Bridge for centuries, few have paid much attentioin to the landcapes - and many make wild assumptions about them.

 On Thursday 15th Sept (6.30 for 7.00pm) John will talk about the evidence.
 There will be some surprises with new evidence from documentary sources but also (astonishingly!) found, on the ground, today!